 Previous participants commented on the excellent training and facilitation, its relevance to their work, how it motivated them and the unique value of working with other award-winning organisations facing similar challenges.
-These are some of the comments from our 2018 programme:
+These are some of the comments from recent participants:

 GSK IMPACT Awards Network

 The GSK IMPACT Awards Network is a unique learning network that supports health and wellbeing charities to: